jfrog/SwampUp2021/SU-202-DevSecOps/doc/lab1.md

 - Promote the Docker image to a production grade repository
 - Download the Docker image

+struts library and alpine base image have several CVEs.
+A critical vulnerability is present on both allowing remote code execution.

 ## Share the environment

 ```bash